An Ambitious Person’s Brutally Honest Take On Work-Life Balance

 I chose the second path.
 So did my wife.

 I remember us taking long walks in the woods, having multi-hour conversations, and journaling daily.
 I read books about how others confronted loss, so I could learn how to let go and live.
 These books included How We Die: Reflections of Life’s Final Chapter, in which a surgeon shared a behind-the-scenes perspective of patients’ final days.
-I also read Chasing Daylight: How My Forthcoming Death Transformed My Life by the former CEO of KPMG, Eugene O’Kelley.
-I was shocked to learn how, after decades of working long hours, O’Kelley quickly and with no regrets shuttered all ties with KPMG upon learning of his terminal diagnosis.
+I also read Chasing Daylight: How My Forthcoming Death Transformed My Life by the former CEO of KPMG, Eugene O’Kelly.
+I was shocked to learn how, after decades of working long hours, O’Kelly quickly and with no regrets shuttered all ties with KPMG upon learning of his terminal diagnosis.
 I also read books about spouses losing spouses and parents losing children.

 My loss, of course, could not compare to actual death, but on an unconscious level I knew that part of me was dying.
 I felt real grief for the loss of goals I had been committed to for more than a decade, networks I had been a part of that no longer represented how I thought of myself, values that no longer served me, and beliefs about myself I no longer wanted.
 The period ended with both Sheena and I making serious changes to who we spent time with, how we managed our health, who we chose as role models, how we parented, and how we conducted our relationship.